AllTrials/AllTrialsApp/README.md

 - For windows users: Good luck.

-5. Start the app server:
+5. Start the app server using uvicorn:

         uvicorn all_trials_api.main:app --reload